Biology Department Colloquium

 Students may choose to do either an oral presentation or a poster.

 Oral presentations: Each speaker will have 15 min (12 min for presentation and 3 min for Q&A).
 Presentation times will be published as soon as the program is finalized.
-Powerpoint presentations must be uploaded to the TRACS site by midnight on the registration due date.
+Powerpoint presentations must be uploaded to the TRACS site by ... more information coming soon.

 Posters: Maximum poster size is 42" wide x 36" tall.
-Printed posters must be in place in the Student Lounge no later than 12:00 pm the day prior to the colloquium.
+Printed posters must be displayed in the Student Lounge by 12 am on the day of the Colloquium.